zbartab/PaperPump/PaperPumpMS.md

 Goodhart's law is well illustrated by the introduction of the number of papers as measure of productivity in science.
 Using this measure is based on the assumption that characteristics of scientific papers (like length or number of coauthors) are fixed and hence targeting more papers automatically leads to the generation of more new knowledge.
 Unfortunately, this was not what had happened, scientists responded in some unexpected, but clearly rational and sometimes unethical, ways [@fong2017; @gopalakrishna2021].
 For instance, they reduced the length of papers [@fire2019], i.e. they are publishing the same amount of knowledge in more papers (salami articles).
 Furthermore, mangling with authorship appeared where offering authorship to those who did not contributed to the given paper considerably (honorary authorship) can quickly increase their number of publications, again without any increase in knowledge produced [@aubertbonn2021; @biagioli2019; @fong2017; @gopalakrishna2021].
 A possible sign of this questionable authorship practice can be the recent raise of number of authors per paper [@fire2019].
 One may argue that more authors per paper is the sign of science becoming more interdisciplinary.
 A recent analysis is, however, unlikely to support this conclusion; the number of coauthors increases with time even after controlling for attributes related to complexity of science [@papatheodorou2008].
 Another reason for the increased number of coauthors might be the increased efficiency that can follow from the increased possibility for division of labour facilitated by more authors [@demesnard2017].
 In this case, however, it is expected that the number of papers per author also increases, which seems not to be the case [@fire2019].

 Questionable authorship practice, on the other hand, appears to be common.
 Recent surveys suggest that about 30% of authors were involved in these unethical practices [@biagioli2019; @fong2017; @gopalakrishna2021; @grossman2019; @halaweh2020; @marusic2011].
-One of them is ghost authorship when someone who has significantly contributed to the article is excluded from the author bylist [@jabbehdari2017].
+One of these practices is ghost authorship when someone who has significantly contributed to the article is excluded from the author bylist [@jabbehdari2017].
 In other forms (honorary authorship) just the opposite happens; those are offered authorship who have not (considerably) contributed to the work published [@fong2017; @gopalakrishna2021].
 Several reasons can be behind gifting authorship to someone.
 Junior authors might include more senior ones because of respect or they are forced to do so [@pan2020].
 Senior authors may gift authorship to juniors in order to help them obtain post-doctoral scholarships or tenure [@vonbergen2017].

 A very efficient way to increase the number of publications is to practice honorary authorship reciprocally.
 The most organised form of this behaviour is founding publication cartels.
 The cartel is formed by a group of people who agree to mutually invite each others to their own publications as guest authors without any contribution.
 As in recent assessment practice coauthored papers count as a whole publication to every coauthor on the bylist, publication cartels can significantly boost the productivity of cartel members.
 This is the phenomenon which is called as 'publication club' by @demesnard2017.
 As the noun of 'club' involves a positive connotation we prefer to use 'cartel' for this under studied but highly unethical behaviour.
 Simple argument suggests that sharing the credit of a publication among the coauthors can decrease the incentive of forming cartels [@demesnard2017].
 The simplest scenario for sharing is the 1/_n_ rule under which only 1/_n_ part of a publication is attributed to each of the _n_ coauthors of the given paper [@demesnard2017].